jackrugile/variaboard/TASKS.md

 - [x] randomize all
 - [x] mutate all
 - [x] mousewheel up/down
-- [x] "changeCallback" for any control
+- [x] "changeCallback" for any/all control
+- [x] selection colors
+- [x] set decimal count to amount of step, so that it never jumps
+- [x] able to type in numbers

 ## Misc

 - [ ] post set function for mapping to different values?
 - [ ] determine what should be added to base control, and what should be added to specific control types
-- [ ] change classes to more generic names
 - [ ] randomize or mutate single field button
 - [ ] pinned, floating, or block panel options
 - [ ] store history of changes, like bfxr?
-- [ ] destroy method for controls
+- [ ] destroy/update method for controls
 - [ ] "changeCallback" for individual control
+- [ ] exponential/function based values ranges?
 - [ ] keyboard input on range focus
 - [ ] check for ID naming collisions
 - [ ] move styles to only js, or output style block, for simplicity of overrides
-- [ ] able to type in numbers?
 - [ ] pin locations
 - [ ] preset themes
-- [ ] set decimal count to amount of step, so that it never jumps
-- [ ] selection colors
 - [ ] color coding options
-- [ ] flash when randomizing or mutating
+- [ ] flash when randomizing or mutating (only on corresponding buttons, not entire control row)
 - [ ] style indicator when focused
 - [ ] display units? (px, em, deg)?
 - [ ] output current settings, and output code to rebuild settings (definitions)